MASAI MARA, KENYA

 Maasai Mara 105726341

-Safari is synonymous with the Maasai Mara, and the Mara with safari, its popularity justified unequivocally, and myriad perfect moments the realisations of one’s wildest dreams.
+Safari is synonymous with the Masai Mara, and the Mara with safari, its popularity justified unequivocally, and myriad perfect moments the realisations of one’s wildest dreams.

 The Maasai of the Mara